Non-Hermitian skin effect in magnetic systems

 \textit{Skin effect.} To investigate the breakdown of the bulk-edge correspondence and the emergence of the magnetic skin effect, we diagonalize the Hamiltonian~\eqref{eq:lattice-NH-all-terms} numerically under the open boundary conditions (OBC).
 We consider a nanoribbon with zigzag and chair terminations along, respectively, the $x$- and $y$-direction.
 Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(a)} and~\hyperref[Fig:2]{\ref*{Fig:2}(b)} show the discrepancy between the open and periodic boundary condition (PBC) effective spectra~\footnote{The effective spectral area is obtained by neglecting the contribution proportional $\propto - \chi_{11} \sum_{j} \cos \bm{k} \cdot \boldsymbol{\alpha}_{j}$ in Eq.~(6).
 More details on the effective area law we propose are discussed in the following main text and in the Supplementary Material}, which is symptomatic of a breakdown of the bulk-edge correspondence.

 From the PBC effective spectra, it is easy to see that the complex acoustic (blue) and optical (orange) bands do not cross a reference line in the complex-energy plane: thus, the system has a line gap~\cite{shen2018topological,kawabata2019symmetry}.
+It is worth mentioning that, while in $1d$ systems the emergence of the skin effect is ascribed to a point-gap topology~\cite{okuma2020topological}, this relation does not necessarily hold in higher-dimensional systems, in which a macroscopic accumulation of states at the boundary has been observed in the presence of a line gap as well~\cite{lee2019hybrid}.

-Similarly to its Hermitian counterpart, the inversion-symmetry-breaking DM interactions break the time-reversal symmetry of the magnon Hamiltonian, yielding a $\mathbb{Z}$ topological order.
+Analogously to its Hermitian counterpart, the inversion-symmetry-breaking DM interactions break the time-reversal symmetry of the magnon Hamiltonian, yielding a $\mathbb{Z}$ topological order (i.e., both the Hermitian and non-Hermitian Hamiltonian belong to symmetry class A).
 Using Fukui's algorithm~\cite{fukui2005chern}, we find $c^{\text{nB}}_{\text{ac}(\text{opt})}=\pm1$, where $c^{\text{nB}}$ is non-Bloch Chern number introduced by Ref.~\cite{yao2018non}.
 The corresponding topological magnon edge states can be clearly visualized in the real-energy-gapped region of the OBC spectrum shown in Fig.~\hyperref[Fig:2]{\ref*{Fig:2}(a)}.

 As a measure of the localization of the bulk eigenstates at a boundary of the ribbon, we introduce the spatial distribution $\abs{\psi(\bm{r})}^2$ of the density of the first $N$ right eigenstates $\phi_n(\bm{r})$ of the OBC Hamiltonian~\eqref{eq:lattice-NH-all-terms}, i.e.~\cite{zhang2021universal},